-As Seattle’s Department of Planning and Development, we are tasked with listening to the public, comparing growth scenarios, and presenting our recommendations to City Council for their approval in 2015.
-If you want to see something happen in Seattle over the next 20 years, let us know.
+If you want to see something happen in Seattle over the next 20 years, get involved.
 Come to a meeting, write us an email or letter, or just write a comment on this website.
 This is the future of your city, be a part of shaping it.

 Why Do We Have a Comprehensive Plan?